In this post, I will describe a WebQuest example I created for the Granny Cloud in Genial.ly. You may wonder what the Granny Cloud is?

 - The text box is connected to STEP 2.
 Read it, take a look at the picture and follow the instruction.
 The instruction says: Draw HOW YOU FEEL when you listen to your song.
 Don’t draw yourself – DRAW YOUR FEELINGS.
 IMAGINE HOW THEY LOOK LIKE. 🙂

 - While you draw, LISTEN TO YOUR FAVORITE SONGS, ONE BY ONE.

 Thinking Wall on Padlet: WebQuest example activities

-Finally, here is our Thinking wall on Padlet, where I keep track of our sessions and what we covered so far.
+Finally, here is our Thinking wall on Padlet, where I track our sessions and what we have covered so far.
 We submit feedbacks on our sessions directly on the platform, but I also like having a session collection on my own.

 Not being able to talk doesn’t have to mean a session needs to be canceled!

 Learning can take place anytime and anyplace, as long as tools are provided!
 The children loved it, but they still wanted to see me, so the conclusion is that this method works, but it cannot replace the real conversation.
 This WebQuest I created for the Granny Cloud in Genial.ly was a complete success!